Fantemil/Hyperlib/README.md

 Hyperlib uses a Python Selenium bot to add new scripts to the Hub automatically!
 Though, The Bot does not know if a Script isnt working of course.
 Because of that please report Scripts that aren't working to Fantemil#2549 on discord
 # How to run

-You can run Hyperlib with a easy loadstring (or copy the source code)
+You can run Hyperlib with a easy loadstring or just copy the source code (not recommended since updates won't be included then).
+You can find Hyperlib also in the Script-Ware Script Library.
 ```
 loadstring(game:HttpGet("https://raw.githubusercontent.com/Fantemil/Trenglehub/main/trenglehub.lua"))()
 ```

-# HELP US!
+# HELP ME!

-We are needing alot of Help to finding new Scripts or improving the Hub!
-If you want to contribute then please send me your scripts on discord or make a pull request!!!
+I need a lot of help improving the Hub!
+If you want to contribute then please send me your scripts or ideas on discord or make a pull request!!!
 Fantemil#2549